mohammedawez/problem-of-javascript/README.md

 # problem-of-javascript
-request for jay sir to solve my problem problem of javascript
+request for sir to solve my problem problem of javascript